theocerutti/PATHFINDING-Generator-Dante-Maze/README.md

 # Solver

-We used A* algorithm for the pathfinding.
+We used Dijkstra algorithm for the pathfinding.
 To run solver:
 ```cd solver ; make re ; ./solver [map]```
 To run solver bonus: